 Is Cataract Surgery Safe?

-More than 2 million people have cataract surgery every year, and they are performed without complication in over 95% of cases.
+More than 2 million people have cataract surgery every year, and it is performed without complications in over 95% of cases.
 That makes cataract surgery one of the safest and most successful medical procedures in the U.S.

-Will I See What Is Happening During the Surgery?
+What I See What is Happening During the Surgery?

 During the surgery, you won’t see anything in the room.
 However, you may see swirling lights of various colors and patterns.

-Your vision will rapidly improve within the first 24 hours, then slowly over the next couple of weeks.
+Your vision will rapidly improve a day after surgery, within the first 24 hours, then slowly over the next couple of weeks.
 During that time, refrain from heavy lifting, swimming, eye rubbing, and straining.